IndrajeetPatil/Advanced-R-exercises/_book/Functionals.md

 #> [1] 6
 ```

-This problem can be solved by adding `init` argument, which supplies the default or initial value for the function to operate on:
+This problem can be solved by adding `init` argument, which supplies the default or initial value:

 ```r